 Nuenen has a charming village center with many restaurants, including De Lindehof, with 2-Michelin stars.
-Although Nuenen is a lovely village to live in, it is not easy to reach the High Tech Campus or ASML in Veldhoven from Nuenen.
+Although Nuenen is a lovely village to live in, reaching the High Tech Campus or ASML in Veldhoven from Nuenen is not easy.

 Therefore, Nuenen is more suitable for those working or studying at the Technical University Eindhoven.

 Son en Breugel is one of those typical villages around Eindhoven with a pleasant mix of tranquility and social cohesion yet close enough to the amenities of Eindhoven.
 Son en Breugel has excellent access to the highways but does not have a railway station.

 Son en Breugel is a good option for those working or studying at the Technical University Eindhoven, but ASML and the High Tech Campus can easily be reached by car.
 Unfortunately, public transportation is not excellent, so you must have an e-bike to get to the Eindhoven center quickly.